-Nineteen-year-old Stella is full of life.
-She has great ambition.
-She is currently being molded at Our Lady of Peace Secondary School in Western Kenya.
+Nineteen-year-old Stella is full of life with great ambition.
+Today, she attends secondary school in Western Kenya.
 But three years ago, Stella faced a barrage of challenges.

 Now a single mother, Stella cares for her 2-year-old daughter while finishing Form Two.
-With a bit more maturity than her classmates, Stella takes on extra responsibilities, like serving as Secretary of Sports at school.
+She even takes on extra responsibilities at school, like serving as Secretary of Sports.
 Meanwhile, the distance she covers to reach school is the longest of any of her peers – 12 kilometers each way!

 Now that Stella has a Buffalo Bicycle, she starts her morning routine two hours later each day.